Axway/api-builder-docs/content/en/docs/developer_guide/flows/flow_nodes/compose_flow_node.md

 The Compose (doT) flow-node methods, parameters, and outputs are described in the following sections.
 The Compose flow-node is created when npm installs the `@axway/api-builder-plugin-fn-dot` plugin.
 The Compose flow-node plugin is included in the default application, but it can be removed.
 For additional doT flow-node information, refer to [doT flow-node](/docs/developer_guide/flows/flow_nodes/dot_flow_node/).

-{{% alert title="Caution" color="danger" %}}Installing the Compose (doT) flow-node module may report a security vulnerability with doT.
+{{% alert title="Note" color="primary" %}}Installing the Compose (doT) flow-node module may report a security vulnerability with doT.
 This is because doT templates can be used to execute malicious JavaScript.

 **Templates should never come from untrusted sources**.
 If you trust all the templates that you use, then you can safely ignore the vulnerability and continue to use this plugin.